Zacks Investment Research Downgrades J Sainsbury (OTCMKTS:JSAIY) to Hold

-Zacks Investment Research lowered shares of J Sainsbury (OTCMKTS:JSAIY) from a buy rating to a hold rating in a report issued on Friday, Zacks.com reports.
+Zacks Investment Research downgraded shares of J Sainsbury (OTCMKTS:JSAIY) from a buy rating to a hold rating in a research report released on Friday, Zacks.com reports.

 According to Zacks, “J Sainsbury plc is a leading UK food retailer with interests in financial services.
 It consists of Sainsbury’s Supermarkets, Sainsbury’s Local, Bells Stores, Jacksons Stores and JB Beaumont, Sainsbury’s Online and Sainsbury’s Bank.
 It employs 148,000 people. “

-Several other research firms have also weighed in on JSAIY.
-Morgan Stanley reaffirmed an equal weight rating on shares of J Sainsbury in a report on Friday, January 8th.
-Credit Suisse Group lowered shares of J Sainsbury from an outperform rating to a neutral rating in a report on Wednesday, February 24th.
-Kepler Capital Markets lowered shares of J Sainsbury from a buy rating to a hold rating in a report on Thursday, January 14th.
-Finally, Berenberg Bank raised shares of J Sainsbury from a sell rating to a hold rating in a report on Thursday, January 21st.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and two have assigned a buy rating to the stock.
-The company presently has an average rating of Hold and a consensus price target of $15.00.
+JSAIY has been the topic of a number of other research reports.
+Kepler Capital Markets downgraded shares of J Sainsbury from a buy rating to a hold rating in a report on Thursday, January 14th.
+Berenberg Bank upgraded shares of J Sainsbury from a sell rating to a hold rating in a research note on Thursday, January 21st.
+Morgan Stanley restated an equal weight rating on shares of J Sainsbury in a research note on Friday, January 8th.
+Finally, Credit Suisse Group cut shares of J Sainsbury from an outperform rating to a neutral rating in a research note on Wednesday, February 24th.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus target price of $15.00.

 J Sainsbury plc, together with its subsidiaries, engages in the food, general merchandise and clothing retailing, and financial services activities in the United Kingdom.
 It operates through three segments: Retail Â- Food, Retail Â- General Merchandise and Clothing, and Financial Services.
 The company operates various store formats, including convenience stores and supermarkets.